• COBRA too expensive?

 Alabama shoppers usually need both statewide and local context

-Cost Snapshot
+Cost anchor

 How Much Does Private Health Insurance Cost in Alabama?

-Network Snapshot
+Network snapshot

 How Network Breadth Feels Across Alabama